Big Stripers on Topwater Lures

 There are a wide variety of ways to catch large striped bass.
 Trolling bunker spoons, mojo rigs, or tube-and-worm rigs always accounts for a good number of striped bass over 40 pounds every year.
-Fishing live bunker, mackerel, or eels is probably the highest percentage way to catch a trophy bass, but in my opinion, the ultimate way to catch a big bass is to fool one on the surface with a swimming plug or topwater lure.
+Fishing live bunker, mackerel, or eels is probably the highest percentage way to catch a trophy bass, but in my opinion, the ultimate approach is to target big stripers on topwater plugs and lures.

 Big stripers don’t always show themselves on the surface, but I am always rigged and ready with the right spinning rods and reels for when the opportunity to cast to big stripers presents itself.
 Rods are set in my rocket launchers with swimming plugs, pencils, and poppers ready to grab at a moment’s notice.